SAKryukov/remoting-dotnet/article/article.md

 public interface ICooperative : IDisposable { void Yield(); }
 ~~~

-This explains the client behavior int the code sample [shown above](#code-sample-session) and the [cooperation model](#heading-parallel-execution-and-cooperation-model).
+This explains the client behavior in the code sample [shown above](#code-sample-session) and the [cooperation model](#heading-parallel-execution-and-cooperation-model).

 ## Compatibility and Build

 The code is tested on .NET v.5 and should be compatible with the earlier .NET Core versions on any platform.

 The build does not require Visual Studio or any other IDE, only .NET is required.
-The batch build is created for Windows and can easily be added for any other system, such as Linux.
+The batch build is created for Windows and can easily be added to any other system, such as Linux.
 Essentially, this is just

 ~~~
 dotnet build %solution% -c Release